bluesillybeard/Kinc.zig/readme.md

 Supported platforms:
 - Linux (compiled from Linux)
-- Windows (compiled from Windows)

-I am working on getting cross-compilation working, but that is a dificult problem when there are so many platform-specific dependencies to wrangle.
+I am fruitlessly trying to get Windows builds to work, but Windows is just inherently a difficult platform to work with.
+On Linux, it "just works", but the windows build just refuses to work.

 1. Add this as a submodule
     - `git submodule add https://github.com/bluesillybeard/Kinc.zig.git`